-Belleau Wood is maintained by the American Battle Monuments Commission as a memorial to the World War I American fighting men.
+"Time will not dim the glory of their deeds." - General of the Armies John J. Pershing Belleau Wood Marine Monument Belleau Wood is maintained by the American Battle Monuments Commission as a memorial to the World War I American fighting men.
 The U.S. Marine Corps erected the Marine Monument.
 It commemorates the actions of the 4th Marine Brigade of the U.S. Army's 2d Division.
 The 2d Division attacked German positions beginning on June 6, 1918.
 The 4th Marine Brigade liberated Bouresches that day.
-Its 5th and 6th Marine Regiments fought in Belleau Photo: The National Archives
+Its 5th and 6th Marine Regiments fought in Belleau Wood through most of June

 The Marine Monument, created by sculptor Felix de Weldon, is a life-size bronze bas-relief of a Marine attacking with rifle and bayonet.

-Wood through most of June 1918.
+1918.
 Their gallant actions resulted in the Battle of Belleau Wood ending on June 26.
 On June 30, 1918, the Commanding General, French 6th Army, officially renamed Belleau Wood as "Wood of the Marine Brigade."

-The 2d Division sustained casualties of 8,100 officers and menduring the intense fighting in this vicinity during June 1918.
+The 2d Division sustained casualties of 8,100 officers and men during the intense fighting in this vicinity during June 1918.
 Vestiges of trenches, shell holes, and relics of the war to include weapons found in the vicinity, may be seen near the Marine Monument.

-The Chateau-Thierry Monument commemorates the sacrifices and achievements of American and French fighting men before and during the Aisne-Marne and Oise-Aisne offensives.
+Chateau-Thierry Monument The Chateau-Thierry Monument commemorates the sacrifices and achievements of American and French fighting men before and during the Aisne-Marne and Oise-Aisne offensives.
 The monument, designed by Paul Cret, stands on Hill 204.
 It provides an overview of Chateau Thierry and the Marne River Valley.
 The sculpture of eagle and shield on the east face of the monument represents the United States.
 Beneath it, a map shows the ground gained by U.S. Forces in the region in the summer of 1918.
 German advances in late May led to the 3d Division joining the fight.
 Its units assisted French troops in preventing the Germans from crossing the Marne River.

+Two heroic-size figures on the west side depict the unity of the United States and France.
 The 3d Division held the south bank of the Marne until the French-American counteroffensive forced German withdrawal.
 It earned the nickname "Rock of the Marne."